lorilmike/RubiconProject/README.md

 # Rubicon Project

-This project was created as assignment for job application!
+This project was created as assignment for job application using Angular and Angular CLI!

 Showcase usage of things used for getting this project done:

+  - Bootstrap4
   - Components
   - Services
   - Dependency Injection